w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 - **Value bonded** - How much DOT from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the DOT in that account.
 Also note that you can always bond _more_ DOT later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
 On Kusama, the unbonding period is 7 days.
-On Polkadot, the planned unbonding period is 28 days.
+On Polkadot, the planned unbonding period is maximum 28 days.
 - **Payment destination** - The account where the rewards from validating are sent.
 More info [here](../learn/learn-staking.md#claiming-staking-rewards).
 Starting with runtime version v23 natively included in client version